 Act 20 does not change the requirement that prospective teachers pass the FORT, or an approved alternative for special education programs, in order to be licensed at the Tier II level.
 See DPI’s website for Educator Preparation Program Testing Requirements for details.

-Choice school staff are not required to participate in a required reading training.
+Staff of schools in the Choice programs are not required to participate in a required reading training.

-Choice schools are not required to administer the reading readiness screener or the diagnostic reading assessments.
+Schools participating in the Choice Programs are not required to administer diagnostic reading assessments.

-Choice schools are not required to create personal reading plans for learners who are in need of intensive reading supports.
+Schools participating in the Wisconsin Choice Program are not required to create personal reading plans for at-risk learners.

-What is required of Private Schools that do not participate in the Choice program? (updated March 1, 2024)
+What is required of private schools that do not participate in the Choice programs? (updated 5/17/24)

-Private schools that do not participate in the Choice program are not subject to any Act 20 requirements.
+Private schools that do not participate in the Choice programs are not subject to any Act 20 requirements.

-Private schools that do not participate in the Choice program are not eligible to apply for the partial reimbursement curriculum grants.
+Private schools that do not participate in the Choice programs are not eligible to apply for the partial reimbursement curriculum grants.

-Find additional information and details about the Wisconsin Choice program at this link
+Find additional information and details about the Choice programs at this link.

 Where can I find additional information about Act 20?